Pannel Egboh

-Pannel Egboh (born March 23, 1986) is an American former professional football defensive end.
+Pannel Egboh (born March 23, 1986) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He was signed by the San Francisco 49ers as an undrafted free agent in 2009.
-He played college football at Stanford, under current University of Michigan head coach Jim Harbaugh.
+He played college football for the Stanford Cardinal, under current University of Michigan head coach Jim Harbaugh.
 He currently attends McGovern Medical School.

 College career

-Egboh played college football at Stanford.
+Egboh played college football at Stanford University.
 He finished college with 141 tackles, 10 sacks, 3 pass deflections and 3 forced fumbles.

 In his Freshman year, he finished the season with 15 tackles, a sack and 2 pass deflections.
 On September 10, 2005, he had 6 tackles along with a sack against Navy in which Stanford won 41-38.

-In his Sophomore year, he finished the season with 45 tackles, 1.5 sacks and a pass deflections.
+In his Sophomore year, he finished the season with 45 tackles, 1.5 sacks and a pass deflection.
 On October 21, 2006, he recorded 3 tackles along with a sack against Arizona State.

 In his Junior year, he finished the season with 49 tackles, 6 sacks and 3 forced fumbles.
 Also as a junior (2007), Egboh led all Cardinal defensive linemen for the second straight season with a career-high 49 tackles, which was the fifth highest total on the team.
 Finished with 13.5 tackles for losses of 75 yards, which ranked third on the team.
 Tied for second on the team with six sacks.
 Earned Pac-10 Defensive Player of the Week honors after recording a career-best 10 tackles, a career-high-tying 2.5 tackles for loss, 1.5 sacks and his first blocked kick on an extra point attempt in Stanford’s upset victory over #1-ranked USC.
 On November 24, 2007, he had 4 tackles, 2 sacks and a forced fumble against Notre Dame.

 In his Senior year, he finished the season with 32 tackles, 1.5 sacks.